Newsletter April 2026

 Key findings from successful NBS and NEB projects

-INNATURE foundational mapping to learn from successful projects highlights how multifunctionality of Nature-Based Solutions (NBS) is becoming better understood and operationalized in Europe.
+Our INNATURE foundational mapping learned from successful projects and highlighted how multifunctionality of Nature-Based Solutions (NBS) is becoming better understood and operationalized in Europe.
 To gain multi-species perspectives human centrism needs to be unlearned.
 There is a need for methodological development to act with the self-organizing process of nature and people.
 There are also knowledge gaps due to diversity of contexts globally.

 On-site measurements begin

 The coming months will mark an exciting new phase for the monitoring team, as preparations turn into on-site measurements across the demo cases.
 With the monitoring plans becoming more concrete, 196 microclimate sensors have been ordered and will soon arrive.
 From late spring and throughout the summer, the team will visit the different demo cases to install the sensors and take soil samples.
-Around June, each case will also organise biodiversity monitoring activities, often together with the local community.
+Around June, each demo case will also organise biodiversity monitoring activities, often together with the local community.
 Together, these measurements will provide a valuable baseline on soil temperature, soil moisture, soil health, and biodiversity before interventions begin.
+This will help us to understand the current situation and the impact our NBS intervention may have

-Installing microclimate sensors is simple, however providing valuable information on the sustainability of NBS.
+Installing microclimate sensors is simple, however it provides valuable information on the sustainability of NBS.
 Photo by: Jonas Lembrechts.

 Insights from ongoing mapping of digital platforms

 A key insight from an ongoing literature review is the shift from "producing data about nature" to "nature-based action".
 INNATURE is developing a digital platform where "Missions" act as a flexible bridge between monitoring and local stewardship.
-These missions are designed to be customised and adapted based on the different needs in our Demo Cases.
-This ensures that digital tools remain responsive to each community's evolving needs, fostering agency and ecological care.
+These missions are designed to be customised and adapted based on the different needs in our demo cases.
+This ensures that digital tools remain responsive to each community's evolving needs, fostering agency and ecological care and ensuring inclusive interactions.

 Adaptive Missions